 GoodGREAT exercise.
 This might be a no-brainer, but obviously you’ve got to have some sort of athleticism and discipline to complete a race like this.
 I enjoy training for half marathons because it motivates me to create a training plan and stick to it.
 If you’re a newbie runner, no worries!
 I was in your shoes too!
 Pretty recently, I made the transition from water polo to land sportsrunning and survived to tell the tale.
 You can read about the adventures from my first half marathon training (like running 6 miles for the first time) and what I learned during the experience.

 - Registration fills up FAST.
 If you’re even mildly considering running the Houston Marathon or Houston Half Marathon, just sign up and do it.
 The course fills up fast–27,000 spots gone within a few weeks, so you definitely want to claim your spot now!
 You have 6+ months to figure out the logistics of training and whatnot.
-Registration opens on June 7, 2017 at 12:00pm.
-Set an alarm now!
+Don’t delay!
+Sign up today!

 Pin for later…

 Heck yeah!
 H.town is one of the best most organized marathons around!!
 I need to head back soon.

 Yesss!!
 Come play!!!

 Pingback: A Houstonian’s Guide: Arlington in 24 Hours | It's Not Hou It's Me | Houston Lifestyle, Food and Culture Blog

 Pingback: 10 Things to Know About RacePace Houston | It's Not Hou It's Me | Houston Lifestyle, Food and Culture Blog